t1/junit-5-structure-demo/README.md

 even when they have only one test, just to make all setup steps visible in one place, the class names, and not some in the class names and some in the method names.

-When you start extracting you setups like this, you will find that it gets easier to concentrate on one thing at a time: within one test setup, it's easier to see if you have covered all requirements in this context;
+When you start extracting your setups like this, you will find that it gets easier to concentrate on one thing at a time: within one test setup, it's easier to see if you have covered all requirements in this context;
 and when you look at the setup classes, it's easier to see if you have all variations of the setup covered.